tf2-automatic/tf2-automatic/docs/usage.md

 ## Events

+See [Events](./events.md) for a list of events.
+You can then create an application and queue that listens to the messages being published.

 You can search for `.publish(` in the code base to find events being published.
-You can then create an application and queue that listens to the messages being published.

 ## Types